gatling/gatling/src/sphinx/general/assertions.rst

 .. note::

-  When ``path`` is a group, assertions are made against the group's response time, not its cumulated times.
+  When ``path`` is a group, assertions are made against the group's response time, not its cumulated time.
-  For more information on the distinction between groups response time and cumulate time, see :ref:`the Groups documentation <group-timings>`.
+  For more information on the distinction between groups response time and cumulated time, see :ref:`the Groups timings documentation <groups-timings>`.

 Statistics
 ==========